luslab/oz-bulk-rnaseq/README.md

 > # RNA sequence protocol

 - This repository contains a protocol for the analysis of RNA-seq data.
-- Based around the [RNA seq worksheet](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf) using a combination of `bash` commmands and `R` scripts.
+- Based around the [RNA seq worksheet](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf) and the [Biostar handbook](https://www.biostarhandbook.com/)
+- Uses a combination of `bash unix` commmand line and `R` scripts.

 # RNA-seq Workflow
 This forms the chapters in this repository: